crockeo/whatisthisgame/README.md

 * [Elerea](http://hackage.haskell.org/package/elerea).

 **WARNING**: The code in its current state is a little dirty.
-I'm working on a 'do it first, then make it beautiful' basis.
+I'm working on a '*do it first, then make it beautiful*' basis.
 I'll come back and polish everything up after the project is reasonably complete.

 ### Installation